-Recently, I’ve found myself spending more time listening than I ever have before.
-It’s a strange place for me.
-After becoming an adult and finding my voice, I discovered that I had things to say.
+It’s unfamiliar territory for me.
+Once I became an adult and found my voice, I discovered that I had things to say.
 Lots of things to say.
 Ideas to propose, advice to give, directions to offer, judgments to make.
-It wasn’t that I didn’t listen at all to other people, but I would often find myself waiting for a little pause in the conversation so that I could jump in and share my thoughts.
+It wasn’t that I didn’t listen at all to other people, but I frequently found myself waiting for a brief pause in the conversation so that I could jump in and share my perspective.

 I don’t know exactly when this changed.
 I’m still guilty of fighting for air time, but I do it less.
 In part, it’s because I’m back to a more “normal” life of consulting, volunteering, attending meetings.
 Activities that involve groups of people who also have opinions to offer and points to make.
 Sometimes, it’s because I lack the energy or confidence to speak up.
 On occasion, it’s because I’ve found myself at a gathering where another person has quieted me, and in that strong-armed silence, I discovered a thing or two.

 - There’s so much to learn from what other people say.
 I don’t mean the content, which may not always be interesting, but the story behind why they feel the need to make certain comments or control other people with their words.
 My mother used to say, “She who puts pen to paper writes of herself.”
 The equivalent adage holds true for talking.

 - Some people who go on at length don’t realize how much they are monopolizing the conversation.
 Perhaps no one at home will listen.
 Maybe there is no one else at home.
 Perhaps they don’t feel like they’re being taken seriously.
 Perhaps their inner pain drives them to crave attention from others.